Feeling stressed? Student supports are available to help

 There is support for you, right at this moment, regardless of your level of need

 How are you doing?
-That simple question can feel pretty loaded these days.
-Between the massive changes we’ve undergone as a society in the last 18 months and the uncertainty of what might come next, feeling increased stress and anxiety is a normal response in this anything but normal time.
+That simple question can feel pretty loaded sometimes.
+Between the massive changes we’ve undergone as a society over the last few years and the uncertainty of what might come next, feeling increased stress and anxiety is a normal response.

 The good news is that there are ways to cope.
 Whether you are looking to add some tools to your self-care toolkit or need immediate help, we want you to know that there is support for you, right at this moment, regardless of your level of need.
 Please don’t hesitate to reach out and know there is someone out there who wants to help.